NodeOps-app/pips/Readme.md

 - Use clear, accessible language
 - Keep sections brief but informative
 - Link to any supporting documents or references as needed

+## What next?

+- Consider learning more about [NodeOps DAO](https://docs.nodeops.network/Tokenomics/governance)